sgnn7/globalhack_v/README.md

 $  while [ true ]; do echo "Grabbing..."; rsync -avz pashleco@pashle.com:public_html . && git add . && git commit -m "Autocommit - $(date +%y%m%d-%H%M)" && git push origin HEAD; echo "Sleeping..."; sleep 60; done

 ```
-2 Views exist with tables:
+2 Views exist along with tables:
 Master_Citation_View and Master_Violation_View.
 These are separate in order to reduce issues with emulating full outer joins in mySQL and allow all possible results when starting from Citations or Violations as respective inputs.